PNPC-CaPeL/capel-portal/content/en/observation.md

 ---
-title: We are interested in your observations
+title: We welcome your observations
+slug: observation
 navigation: true
 menu_title: Observations
 weight: 4
-slug: observation
-description: Your observations are useful; they feed into national databases databases and help to improve our knowledge of nature, about rare phenomena or changes in usage.
+description: Your observations are useful.
+They feed into national databases and help improve our knowledge of nature, rare phenomena, and changing uses.
 image: /img/PNPC_009739_bis.jpg
 ---
 ## Vous avez fait une observation ?